Pasonnn/aws-cloud-practitioner/9-databases-analytics.md

 - Databases are optimized for a purpose and come with different features, shapes and constraints

 ### Relational Databases

+**Relational Databases** organize data into tables with relationships:

-- Looks just like Excel spreadsheets, with links between them!
+- **Looks just like Excel spreadsheets, with links between them!**
-- Can use the SQL language to perform queries/lookups
+- **Can use the SQL language** to perform queries/lookups
+- Data is structured in rows and columns
+- Tables can be linked through relationships (foreign keys)

 ![Relational Database Example](assets/93-relational-database.png)

 ### NoSQL Databases

-- NoSQL = non-SQL = non relational databases
+**NoSQL** = **non-SQL** = **non-relational databases**:

-- NoSQL databases are purpose built for specific data models and have flexible schemas for building modern applications
+- **NoSQL databases are purpose-built for specific data models** and have flexible schemas for building modern applications
-- Benefits:
+- **Benefits**:
-    - Flexibility: easy to evolve data model
+    - **Flexibility**: Easy to evolve data model - add new fields without restructuring
-    - Scalability: designed to scale-out by using distributed clusters
+    - **Scalability**: Designed to scale-out by using distributed clusters - horizontal scaling
-    - High-performance: optmized for a specific data models and have flexible schemas for building modern applications
+    - **High-performance**: Optimized for specific data models and use cases
-- Examples: key-value document, graph, in-memory, search databases
+- **Examples**: Key-value, document, graph, in-memory, search databases

+> NoSQL databases emerged to solve limitations of relational databases, particularly around scalability and flexibility.
+Relational databases require a fixed schema (you define the structure upfront) and can be difficult to scale horizontally (adding more servers).
+NoSQL databases are designed for modern applications that need to scale massively and handle rapidly changing data structures.
+For example, a document database (like MongoDB) stores data as JSON documents - you can add new fields to documents without changing the database schema.
+A key-value database (like DynamoDB) is optimized for simple lookups - give it a key, get the value, extremely fast.
+Graph databases (like Neptune) are optimized for relationships - perfect for social networks where you need to find connections between entities.
+The trade-off is that NoSQL databases typically don't support complex joins and transactions like relational databases.
+The choice between SQL and NoSQL depends on your use case - relational databases are great for structured data with complex relationships, while NoSQL is great for unstructured data, high-scale applications, or when you need flexible schemas.

 ### NoSQL data example: JSON
 - JSON = JavaScript Object Notation